hds/hegdenu.net/content/posts/understanding-async-await-2.md

 But it won't go any further.

-Before we answer that question, let's formalise our state machine.
+Let's check our state machine.

+Maybe the state machine can explain what's happening.

 ![State machine of the Pending future.](/img/understanding-async-await-2/pending-state_machine.svg)